NightPingu16/Drone_Detection/yolov5/README.md

 ## Overview

 This repository demonstrates drone (UAV) detection using **YOLOv5**, a widely-used real-time object detection model from Ultralytics.
-YOLOv5 is known for its speed, accuracy, and ease of use, making it ideal for UAV/drone detection tasks in computer vision[2][3].
+YOLOv5 is known for its speed, accuracy, and ease of use, making it ideal for UAV/drone detection tasks in computer vision.
 All results, trained models (`best.pt` and others), and sample predicted images are included for reference.

 ---